CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ![](img/aa.png)

-## glTF 2.0 Support
+## glTF 2.0 Support w/ Bounding Volume Culling

 [tinygltf](https://github.com/syoyo/tinygltf/) library is used to parse glTF 2.0 files.
 Triangle meshes with indexed geometries are supported.
+Vertices' index, position, normal, uv and tangent values are loaded.
+For faster rendering, an axis-aligned bounding box is created when loading an object.

 ## Texture Mapping and Normal Mapping